 Taxes.
 Under federal law, you can leave an unlimited amount to a spouse tax-free, but there are limits for other beneficiaries.
-For 2017, the limit is $5.49 million per individual before triggering an inheritance tax.
-In addition to federal law, each state has its own limit.
+For 2018, the limit is estimated to be $11.18 million per individual before triggering an inheritance tax.
+In addition to federal law, a number of states have decoupled from the federal law and have their own limit.
 For example, Connecticut’s is $3.5 million, while Oregon’s is much lower at $1 million.
 A tax or legal professional can guide you through your state’s requirements to help minimize tax burdens.

 Distribution goals.
 If you’re giving all your worldly possessions to your spouse, that’s a fairly straightforward will.
 But what if you wish to give some money to your alma mater, some property to create open space in your hometown, and then have the balance of your assets divided among 15 relatives and friends?
 A lawyer can make certain your wishes are carried out as you intended without ambiguity.

 Domicile designation.
 If you spend part of the year in one state and the remainder in another, or if you move frequently, those states may try to tax your assets.
 A lawyer can help you establish legal domicile, simplifying your distribution and reducing tax liability.

 Once you’ve created your will and stored it someplace safe, you may have to revisit it from time to time.
 Nanavaty suggests that you “review your will every two or three years or whenever circumstances change.”
 These events include:

 - Children leaving home